Comodoro Rivadavia Railway: Construction

 For the inaugural trip of the line, the train was decorated with flags of Argentina (1911).

 The FCCRCS was created by Law N° 5559 on September 11, 1908, starting works soon after.
 Original project included to build a 150-km straight line to connect Comodoro Rivadavia Colonia Sarmiento although it would be extended to 200-km.
-On March 29, 1912, the line reached Cañadón Lagarto, beginning to operate.
+In 1911 the line reached Cañadón Lagarto, beginning to operate.

 The railway line finally reached Colonia Sarmiento on May 25, 1914.
 Years later the company built a new branch to join local oil company Astra when it established at the north of Comodoro Rivadavia.
 According to Clement Dumrauf, the railway was not expanded due to British settlers that were interested in preserving the Patagonia region only for sheep farming.
 Other version stated that livestock company "La Argentina Southern Land Company" refused to the construction of a line when they realised about the poor quality of the soil, which would be used to finance the construction.

 Other reasons for the cancellation of the project were the crisis caused by World War I, some politicians that considered that the Government had to devote its funds to the Pampa region, and the death of Roque Sáenz Peña in 1914.